 8) Consent must be recorded as evidence

-Every user’s consent must store securely because it can be used as evidence in case of a data breach or loss of control over data within an organisation.
+You must store every user’s consent securely because it can indicate a data breach or loss of control over data within an organisation.

 9) Cover other technologies too

-You should make note of the use and placement of all other technologies on top of the cookies used everywhere possible, including but not limited to the cookie banner and the accompanying cookie policy.
+You should note the use and placement of all other technologies on top of the cookies used everywhere possible, including, but not limited to, the cookie banner and the accompanying cookie policy.

 Privileges